janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

 ## Features
 This project is actually a proof of concept to demonstrate the following features:
 1. The ability to run many containers on a [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/)
-2. Build and Deploying this multi container application using the [BalenaCloud](https://www.balena.io/)
+2. The Built and Deployment of this multi container application using the [BalenaCloud](https://www.balena.io/)
 3. Monitoring the system resources of the raspberry pi based on **TIG** stack =
    - [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) for collecting metrics
    - [Influxdb](https://www.influxdata.com/) - Time Series Database used for storing the metrics
    - [Grafana](https://grafana.com/) - create, explore and share dashboards
 4. That [Grafana](https://grafana.com/) is very nice and powerful tool to create dashboards and that it is easy to create or update those dashboards.
-5. Run multiple Node-RED instances on the same device
+5. It is possible to run multiple Node-RED instances on the same device
-6. Run multiple MQTT brokers on the same device.
+6. It is possible to run multiple MQTT brokers on the same device.
-7. Use a USB memory stick connected to the pi for storing specific data (in this case it is the influxdb data)
+7. A USB memory stick connected to the pi can be used for storing specific data (in this case it is the influxdb data)
-8. being able to access Grafana user interface and the 2 Node-RED editors over the internet by usingn the Balena public URL and properly configuring the [nginx](http://nginx.org/en/docs/) container.
+8. It is possible to access the Grafana user interface and the 2 Node-RED editors over the internet by enabling the Balena public URL and properly configuring the [nginx](http://nginx.org/en/docs/) container.

 ## What